MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

 To control deployments to production environments, you can manually control when a stage should run by using approval checks.
 Checks are available to resource owners to control when a stage in a pipeline consumes the resource.

 Azure Pipelines supports manual approval checks on environments.
 As the owner of the environment, you can define approvals and checks that must be satisfied before a stage consuming that resource starts.

 The **Creator**, **Administrator**, and **User** roles, but not the **Reader** role, can manage approvals and checks.
 For more information, see [Define approvals and checks](approvals.md).

 <a name="in-run-details"></a>
 ## See environments in run details

-You can see all environments that were targeted by deployment jobs of a pipeline run under the **Environments** tab of the pipeline run details.
+Under the **Environments** tab of the pipeline run details, you can see all environments that were targeted by deployment jobs of a pipeline run.

 ![Screenshot that shows Environments in run details.](media/environments-run.png)